Here are some Frequently Asked Questions

 Q: Do you accept donations?

-A: Oh boy, do we ever!
+A: Yes, we depend on donations to operate!
 Money, property, securities, legacies - or just your cast-off linens, or any other goods.
 Most people ask that question because they do not realize we are what the IRS calls a 501 c 3 public charity.
 Donations to us are deductible from your income tax to the extent of the law.
 To make a donation and to see our Wish List, click here.

 Q: How do you get your money?